 Decide which website design options are best for your portfolio

-It’s fast and easy to get on the web and build an online presence.
-All you do is buy a domain, find a web host, select a content system, and start creating web pages.
-It takes a few clicks on the keyboard to get a new website up and running.
+It’s easy to get on the web and build an online presence.
+You just buy a domain, find a web host, select a content system, and create web pages.
+If you start with a website template, it takes a few clicks on the keyboard to get a new site up and running.

-This ease and convenience make it tempting to rush through setting up a website and skip the planning phase.
+This ease and convenience make it tempting to rush through setting up a website, and you may think you can skip the planning phase.
 If you feel this urge to dive in and start creating a collection of web pages, curb your appetite and make time for a plan.